 You can book the tub of your choice for a 90-minute period, and you also have use of the indoor hot pool, cold plunge pool, and jacuzzi inside, and two saunas.
 The pools and cedar tubs are filled with heated mineral water from the famous Seven Minute Spring in Manitou Springs.

-Price: $80 for two people for a private cedar tub for 90-minutes.
+Price: $45 per person for a private cedar tub for 90-minutes.
 Reserve online to secure your tub of choice.

-Accommodation Nearby: Stay at ColoRADo Adventure Hostel in nearby Colorado Springs, or for hotels, stay at Villa Motel or Cliff House at Pikes Peak.
+Accommodation Nearby: Stay at ColoRADo Adventure Hostel in nearby Colorado Springs, or for a motel, stay at Villa Motel.
 For vacation rentals, this luxurious one bedroom and this loft in a historic spa building are both downtown and great options.

 15. Indian Hot Springs, Idaho Springs